 Another issue surrounding tests like this is the misleading concept that you just need to take the test and you’ll magically understand the cause of your symptoms.
 Food sensitivity tests only show if there is an IgG response to a particular food, but they do not address how exactly these reactions are manifesting in the patient’s body and what symptoms they are tied to.
 So if someone with chronic joint pain or bloating does a test like this and 4-5 foods come back flagged, they still do not know which food is the culprit of which symptom or if they are related at all.

-Because of this, many food sensitivity tests include a two-part elimination & reintroduction diet to supplement the test results.
+Because of this, many food sensitivity tests include a two-part elimination and reintroduction diet to supplement the test results.
 However, I would argue that this elimination and reintroduction phase is the most valuable part of this whole experience and could be done on its own for free, thus making the blood testing portion unnecessary.

-Dr. Arreola: Absolutely.
-As I mentioned earlier, many of these food sensitivity testing companies include a 30-day elimination and reintroduction diet as part of their protocol.
-But this part of the protocol is what is actually providing the patient with valuable information, deeming the blood testing portion unnecessary.
-The Whole30 program eliminates some of the most common food triggers that have often gone undetected and then provides a structured reintroduction phase to determine the effects on the body.
-I discussed earlier how if a person does not have a “strong enough” reaction to a food to elicit an immune response, then they increase the risk of receiving inaccurate results such as a false negative.
-The beauty of doing an elimination diet such as the Whole30, is that there are no false negatives.
+Dr. Arreola: I 100% would, and often do, recommend doing the Whole30 or some form of a structured elimination diet over using at-home testing kits, absolutely.
+The Whole30 program eliminates some of the most common food triggers that have often gone undetected, and then provides a structured reintroduction phase to determine the effects on the body.
+I discussed earlier how if a person does not have a strong enough reaction to a food to elicit an immune response, then they increase the risk of receiving inaccurate results such as a false negative.
+The beauty of doing an elimination diet such as the Whole30 is that there are no false negatives.
 Your body doesn’t lie to you, and this program reinforces the fact that you are the only one who can determine if a food makes you feel good or bad.

-Dr. Arreola: I 100% would, and often do, recommend doing the Whole30 or some form of a structured elimination diet over using at-home testing kits.
-This is because a proper elimination and reintroduction diet provides you with all the information you need without the cost of a food sensitivity test or the risk of being provided with inaccurate results.
-Not to mention the support that comes along with doing a program such as the Whole30.
-There are tons of social media channels, meal planning services, websites packed with recipes, YouTube videos, etc… that are dedicated to supporting you, helping you interpret your Whole30 results, and providing you with a plan for life after the program.
+A proper elimination and reintroduction diet provides you with all the information you need without the cost of a food sensitivity test or the risk of being provided with inaccurate results.
+Plus, there is so much support that comes along with doing a program such as the Whole30!
+There are tons of social media channels, meal planning services, websites packed with recipes, YouTube videos, and more, all dedicated to supporting you, helping you interpret your Whole30 results, and providing you with a plan for life after the program.
 I’d say that is invaluable.